I Love Lucy: Legacy, critical acclaim and other honors

 In 1989, the never-seen pilot episode of I Love Lucy was discovered and revealed in a CBS television special, hosted by Lucie Arnaz, becoming the highest-rated program of the season.

-In 2012, Emily VanDerWerff of The A.V.
-Club wrote retrospectively:I Love Lucy […] is one of the two foundational texts of American TV comedy, along with The Honeymooners.
-The series is legitimately the most influential in TV history, pioneering so many innovations and normalizing so many others that it would be easy to write an appreciation of simply, say, the show's accidental invention of the TV rerun.

 I Love Lucy continues to be held in high esteem by television critics and remains perennially popular.
 It was one of the first American programs seen on British televisionwhich became more open to commerce with the September 1955 launch of ITV, a commercial network that aired the series.
 In 1982, the launch of a second terrestrial TV station devoted to advertising-funded broadcasting (Channel 4) saw the show introduced to a new generation of fans in the UK, with the Channel 4 network repeating the program several times between 1983 and 1994.
 As of January 2015, meanwhile, it remains the longest-running program to air continuously in the Los Angeles area, almost 60 years after production ended.
 However, the series is currently aired on KTTV on weekends and now KCOP on weekdays because both stations are a duopoly.
 KTTV was the original CBS-affiliated station in Los Angeles until 1951, just before I Love Lucy premiered on KNXT Channel 2 (now KCBS-TV) when CBS bought that station the same year.
 In the US, reruns have aired nationally on TBS (1980s–1990s), Nick at Nite (1994–2001), and TV Land (2001–2008) in addition to local channels.
 TV Land ended its run of the series by giving viewers the opportunity to vote on the show's top 25 greatest episodes on December 31, 2008, through the network's website.
 Unlike some shows, to which a cable channel is given exclusive rights to maximize ratings, I Love Lucy has been consistently broadcast on multiple channels simultaneously.
 Hallmark Channel is now the home for I Love Lucy in the United States, with the show having moved to the network on January 2, 2009, while the national version of Weigel Broadcasting's MeTV digital subchannel network has carried the program since its debut on December 15, 2010, depending on the market (in markets where another station holds the rights, The Lucy Show is substituted).
 The show is seen on Fox Classics in Australia.

 In addition to Primetime Emmy Awards and nominations, I Love Lucy has many honors including the following: